Skip to main content

 One of cortisol’s primary jobs is to ensure your brain has enough fuel during a crisis.
 It does this by stimulating gluconeogenesis, the process of creating glucose from non-carbohydrate sources, primarily in the liver.
 In an acute stress situation, this is incredibly useful.

-In a situation, it means your blood sugar is persistently elevated.
+In a chronic stress situation, it means your blood sugar is persistently elevated.
 Your pancreas responds by producing more insulin to try and shuttle this excess glucose into your cells.
 Over time, your cells can become less responsive to insulin’s signal, a condition known as insulin resistance.

 This is a pivotal point of metabolic dysfunction.
 Your body is now inefficient at using fuel, and it begins to store excess energy as fat, particularly visceral fat around the abdominal organs.
 This is why, despite your best efforts with diet and exercise, you may find yourself gaining weight or struggling to lose it.
 The yoga class is intended to improve metabolic health, but the underlying hormonal environment is actively promoting fat storage and fuel mismanagement.